etlegacy/etlegacy-docs/hudeditor.rst

 Components can be toggle visible / invisible, which allow their usage or not.
 An invisible component is not rendered at all and the related functionnality aren't called.

-There are 5 pre-existing HUDs availabl.
+There are 5 pre-existing HUDs available.
 They can't be modified or deleted :

 * ``ETmain`` (HUD 0 the default)
 * ``Alternate Hud 1``